 - Number of dependents

-- Provide a description of the research undertaken and the information used to determine that the salary for the nominated position is at the market salary rate.
-For example, you can provide details of salary guides, earnings data, advertisements of similar jobs, Enterprise Bargaining Agreement (EBA), award or common law employment contract.
-Provide specific references to any sources used to determine the market salary.
+- Provide a description of the research undertaken and the information used to determine that the salary for the nominated position is at the market salary rate

-Upload an employment contract which meets the following requirements:
+Upload an employment contract which meets the following guidelines:

 - Preferably written on the employer’s letterhead.